Montana De La Rosa

-Montana De La Rosa (née Stewart) (born February 14, 1995) is an American mixed martial artist (MMA).
-She competed in the Flyweight division in the Ultimate Fighting Championship (UFC).
+Montana De La Rosa (née Stewart) (born February 14, 1995) is an American mixed martial artist (MMA) who competes in the Flyweight division of the Professional Fighters League (PFL).
+She has also competed in the Ultimate Fighting Championship (UFC).

 Background

 De La Rosa was born in Helena, Montana, United States, but grew up in Azle, Texas.
 She started training in wrestling at Azle High School and after faring well in both state and national competition she was offered a scholarship to Oklahoma City University.
 However, as a teenage mom she quickly transferred back to Texas where she attends Tarrant County College, majoring in kinesiology, De La Rosa started training Brazilian jiu-jitsu after she graduated in 2013 and later transitioned to MMA.

 Mixed martial arts career

 Early career

 De La Rosa started her professional MMA career in 2014.
 She was the formal Xtreme Fighting League (XFN) flyweight champion and amassed a record of 7–4 prior participated in The Ultimate Fighter 26 UFC TV MMA competition series which she was subsequently signed by UFC after the show.